ArubikU/react-custom-toaster/readme.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-Please ensure your code follows the project's coding standards and includes relevant tests.
+Ensure your code follows the project's coding standards and includes relevant tests.

 ## License

 This project is licensed under the MIT License.